callumosborne/fieldglass-filler/README.md

 ```

 Put your username and password into the login.txt file:
-* replace usernameHere with your username
+* Replace usernameHere with your username
-* replade passwordHere with your password
+* Replade passwordHere with your password

 ### Run the python script:
 If you run into an error with an import run python3...